n-claes/amrvac/doc/slices.md

 it is possible to write hypersurfaces at their own (short) intervals.
 Currently, these slices are aligned with the grid, with the benefit that only a sub-space of the forest has to be traversed to obtain a Morton ordered AMR- aware subgrid.
-The slice output is useful especially in expensive 3D simulations in cartesian geometry, but gives valid output for any dimension and geometry.
 The output is composed of the grid cells _closest_ to the specified subdimensional plane and thus reflects non-interpolated simulation variables which can be handy for debugging purposes.